A roadmap for the computation of persistent homology: Homology

 When working with simplicial complexes, one can modify a simplicial complex by removing or adding a pair of simplices $(\sigma, \tau)$, where $\tau $ is a codimension-1 face of $\sigma$ and $\sigma$ is the only simplex that has $\tau$ as a face.
 The resulting simplicial complex has the same homology as the one with which we started.
 In Fig.~\ref{ex: simplicial complex} (a), we can remove the pair $(\{a, b, c\}, \{ b,c\})$ and then the pair $(\{ a,b\}, \{b \})$ without changing the Betti numbers.
 Such a move is called an {\it elementary simplicial collapse} \cite{cohen}.
 In Section \ref{SS:reduction}, we will see an application of this for the computation of PH.

 In this section, we have defined simplicial homology over the field $\mathbb{F}_2$ --- i.e., ``with coefficients in $\mathbb{F}_2$.''
 One can be more general and instead define simplicial homology with coefficients in any field (or even in the integers).
 However, when $1 \neq -1$, one needs to take more care when defining the boundary maps $d_p$ to ensure that $d_p \circ d_{p+1}$ remains the zero map.
 Consequently, the definition is more involved.
 For the purposes of the present paper, it suffices to consider homology with coefficients in the field $\mathbb{F}_2$.
 Indeed, we will see in Section \ref{S:PH} that to obtain topological summaries in the form of barcodes, we need to compute homology with coefficients in a field.
 Furthermore, as we summarize in Table \ref{table: software} (in Section \ref{S:software}), most of the implementations for the computation of PH work with $\mathbb{F}_2$.

-See \cite{H02} for an introduction to homology, and see \cite{KMM04} for an overview of computational homology.
+We conclude this section with a warning: changing the coefficient field can affect the Betti numbers.
+For example, if one computes the homology of the Klein bottle (see Section \ref{S:data sets}) with coefficients in the field $\mathbb{F}_p$ with $p$ elements, where $p$ is a prime, then $\beta_0(K)=1$ for all primes $p$.
+However, $\beta_1(K)=2$ and $\beta_2(K)=1$ if $p=2$, but $\beta_1(K)=1$ and $\beta_2(K)=0$ for all other primes $p$.
+The fact that $\beta_2(K)=0$ for $p\ne 2$ arises from the nonorientability of the Klein bottle.
+The treatment of different coefficient fields is beyond the scope of our article, but interested readers can peruse \cite{H02} for an introduction to homology and \cite{KMM04} for an overview of computational homology.